 The Council will be a significant enterprise but modest in size organizationally.
 It will not be a direct service provider.
-Rather it will operate as a catalytic agent, working through the efforts of others - JESNA, JCC Association, CJF, the institutions
+Rather it will oper ate as a catalytic agent, working through the efforts of others - JESNA, JCC Association, CJF, the institutions of higher Jewish learning, the denominational departments of education, CAJE, and other professional educational organizations.
+No existing organization plays this role today in Jewish education,

 To carry out its mission, the Council will be a strong advocate on behalf of Jewish education.
 It will develop comprehensive planning programs and experimental initiatives for the two building blocks - personnel and community - to achieve breakthroughs in Jewish education.
 It will designate the Lead Communities and work with them to initiate their programs.
 It will stimulate the development of a research capability for Jewish education in North America.
-It will also provide a setting in which creative people in institutions, organizations, and foundations can work together to develop new undertakings in Jewish education.
+It will also provide a setting in jewish book final 10/17/90 6:48 PM Page 📢 which creative people in institutions, organizations, and foundations can work together to develop new undertakings in Jewish education.